TheLastSultan/RocketDevsDocs/docs/index.md

 # Why RocketDevs?

-At RocketDevs, we are on a mission to make technical hiring simple.
+At RocketDevs, we are on a mission to bring job opportunities to emerging countries.
 Our unique approach combines unparalleled value, rigorous screening, and productivity management to deliver top-notch performance at unbeatable value.
 All while bringing opportunity to regions where it is needed most.

 ### **Unparalleled Cost/Impact**